blckbx/NodeTools/README.md

 - [bosRules.service](/bosRules.service): a simple background service that enforces a rich set of rules to incoming channel requests. see description in service file what it's able to do.
 - [private-trusted-zero-conf-channels](/private-trusted-zero-conf-channels.md): short overview on how to setup private-trusted zero-conf channels between a routing node (LND) and Blixt Wallet app (neutrino-backed LND mobile node w/ enabled zero-conf channel acceptor)
 - [anchor_check.sh](/anchor_check.sh): This script shows all your channel peers anchor commit fee-rate in ascending order.
 Indicating high risk, once you identify a small commitment fee in high-mempool fee environment.
 Your force-close fee won't be enough and you'll run into a CPFP for your commitment tx to get into the next 2 blocks.
 Mitigation might be to lower traffic with high fees and minimize rebalancing.
+- [checkChannelUpdates.sh](/checkChannelUpdates.sh): outputs the top 10 channels with the most updates.
+Additionally, it provides the total sum of updates for all channels of the node.

 ___________________________________
 🏆 Credits to feelancer21, M1CH43LV, RocketNodeLN, ziggie1984, TrezorHannes et al.